kynkaat/improved-precision-and-recall-metric/README.md

-# improved-precision-and-recall-metric
+# Improved Precision and Recall Metric for Assessing Generative Models - Official TensorFlow Implementation

-Improved Precision and Recall Metric for Assessing Generative Models - Official TensorFlow Implementation
+Code will be published soon.